Chonyoomin/Chonyoomin/README.md

-# AI-Assisted Product Portfolio
+# AI-Assisted Personal Tooling Portfolio

-This GitHub showcases product concepts and prototypes built around workflow problems, user needs, and practical software ideas.
+This GitHub is where I document AI-powered tools and prototypes I build for my own personal use.

-I use AI-assisted development to turn ideas into working prototypes, with a focus on:
+Most of these projects come from tasks, workflows, or problems I personally want to make easier, faster, or more organized.

-- identifying business problems
+I use AI-assisted development to turn these ideas into working prototypes, with a focus on:
-- defining user and operational needs
+- building tools I would actually use
-- shaping product direction
+- reducing repetitive or inefficient tasks
-- structuring feature requirements
+- improving personal workflows
-- validating practical use cases
+- testing practical AI use cases
-- translating ideas into prototypes
+- turning small problems into functional software

-_Updated: May 11, 2026_
+_Updated: May 24, 2026_